synbionet/synbionet-webui/README.md

 To test:

-1. Follow README in synbionet-api project folder to make sure API is hooked up correctly and passing tests.
+1. Follow README in synbionet-api-js project folder to make sure API is hooked up correctly and passing tests.

-2. Make sure this project folder is in same directiory level as synbionet-api project folder because npm installs relative path "../synbionet-api" as a dependency
+2. Make sure this project folder is in same directiory level as synbionet-api project folder because npm installs relative path "../synbionet-api-js" as a dependency

 3. Install dependencies with `npm install`